Angel Food Cake with Fruit Recipe

 "Wonderful, especially for people like me that aren't cooks!"

 "I haven't made the dessert...yet...but it sounds good and easy...and refreshing.
 Not every recipe has to be really involved.
 This would be quick to put together at the last minute for a dessert.
 I probably would even drizzle a bit of chocolate on the plate, or over the cake.Thank-you for sharing."

-"I think this sounds like a delicious light dessert and I'll definitely try it.
-Unfortunately, there are a lot of rude people in this world who don't have an ounce of sense.
-Lighten up!!"
+"I think this sounds like a delicious light dessert and I'll definitely try it."

 "I like this recipe because it is stuff one can have on hand and can whip out for unannounced drop-ins.
 Also very light and easy after a meal one spent hours making everything from scratch : )"

 "I make a quicker version of a similar recipe.I buy the angel food cake that is shaped like a pound cake, slice it and lightly toast it, them put fresh strawberries that have been sweetened with splenda.
 Whipped cream is optional.
 The light toasting gives the cake a little crunch.
 My husband really likes this.
 A lot fewer calories."

 "sounds delightful and healthy!
 To Cookiepaws: It's a prepared angel food cake.
 I think she bought the cake pre-made from a bakery in the grocery store. :)"

 "where is recipe for the angel food cake"

 "Excellent and VERY easy to make.
 My frozen strawberries had freezer burn, so I substituted frozen raspberries.
 It was still great."

 Sweet White Wine